acarapetis/shroudstone/README.md

    launch the user interface, or `python -m shroudstone --help` for usage instructions for the command-line interface.

-You should also be able to get it working using a non-UWP python install, or using WSL - just `pip install shroudstone` and you should be good to go.
+If you're already a WSL user, you should also be able to `pip install shroudstone` inside your WSL session and have at least the CLI work.

 ### On Linux: using pip